rogerjdeangelis/utl-DOW-remove-groups-with-at-least-one-missing-but-keep-remaining-groups-with-one-or-two-children/README.md

     SAS Forum (for sql solutions - DOW is more flexible - and fast due to caching?)
     https://tinyurl.com/y69q4lcr
     https://communities.sas.com/t5/SAS-Programming/Remove-group-by-conditions/m-p/564056
+   Insight by
+   Paul Dorfman
+   sashole@bellsouth.net

+   Note, though, that since CONTINUE passes program control
+   to the bottom of the loop, ELSE is superfluous.
     *_                   _
     (_)_ __  _ __  _   _| |_
     | | '_ \| '_ \| | | | __|